Anna-1902/NPM-package-CVR/README.md

 #### Get company from register by search:

 ```
-import { getCompanyBySearch } from 'cvr-api'
+import { getCompanyBySearch } from '@arpi-1902/cvr-api'

 const result = getCompanyBySearch (search input, country)
 ```

 #### Get company from register by VAT

+Note: VAT must be a number

 ```
-import { getCompanyByVat } from 'cvr-api'
+import { getCompanyByVat } from '@arpi-1902/cvr-api'

 const result = getCompanyByVat (vat, country)
 ```